billylkc/old-blog/content/post/Welcome-to-my-Data-Science-blog.md

 ---
 Welcome to my official Data Science Blog!

-If you checked out the About Me page then you know my name is Billy.
+If you checked out my About Me page then you know my name is Billy.
 And this is my first blog where I will be posting about how to be more effective as a Data Sceientist.

 I will start with some basics stuff, like day-to-day tools that I use, some visualizations and Python/R code snippets.